WDI-SEA/python-bank-account-inheritance/readme.md

   * Bank accounts have a `withdraw` method
   * the `deposit` method returns the balance of the account after adding the deposited amount.
-  * the `withdraw` method returns the amount of money that was successfully withdrawn.
+  * the `withdraw` method returns the balance after the money was successfully withdrawn.
   * Bank accounts return `False` if someone tries to deposit or withdraw a negative amount.